 Experienced Restaurant Managers who want to gain specialist skills and take on advanced roles can consider completing an Advanced Diploma of Hospitality Management (Commercial Cookery) or an Advanced Diploma of Hospitality Management (Food and Beverage) to pursue the below-specialised roles:

 What Is the Career Path For A Restaurant Manager?

-Restaurant Manager usually starts their career as a waiter or kitchen assistant and progress gradually through ranks such as head chef/head waiter, and then to managerial roles like assistant restaurant manager and restaurant manager.
+Restaurant Manager usually starts their career as a waiter or kitchen assistant and progress gradually through the ranks, such as head chef/head waiter, and then to managerial roles like assistant restaurant manager and restaurant manager.

 Each management milestone includes a rise in pay and benefits.
-However, with higher pay comes more working hours and responsibilities.
+However, with higher income comes more working hours and responsibilities.

 Waiter or kitchen assistant

 Head chef/Head waiter/Kitchen manager

 The shift manager directs a small team and configures scheduling, opening, or closing.

 Assistant Restaurant Manager